Rex--/picchick/tests/README.md

 INI Data Files
 --------------
-These are device files provided by Microchip and distributed with the xc8 compiler.
+- `xc8-*.ini` - These are device files provided by Microchip and distributed with the xc8 compiler.
+- `custom-*.ini` - Custom device file examples.